scoredetect/timestamps/readme.txt

 You can find the full changelog in the plugin's GitHub repository: https://github.com/scoredetect/timestamps/

+= 1.1.0 =
+* Convert Timestamp Block into a Dynamic Block

 = 1.0.0 - Unknown =
 * Initial plugin